Drive sales on autopilot with ecommerce-focused featuresSee Features

 In order to get greater segmentation, you need to get the right information from your visitors.
 In order to do that, you’ll need to ask the right questions in your popups.

 The standard popup normally only asks for visitors’ email addresses and that’s it.
 But you can go further with smart popups.

 You can get all kinds of information:

-When you know a user’s city, country, gender, and other information, you can segment your lists much more efficiently.
+When you know a user’s city, country, gender, and other information, you can create more efficient segments for your campaigns.

 You can also use automation to its fullest with greater information.

 For example, one of the highest-performing automated emails is the birthday email.
 They have a 45% open rate on average and 5x the conversions of regular emails.

 But in order to use them, you need to get that information from your popups.

 That way, you can use our powerful, flexible automation to send out birthday emails (and great offers) automatically to your users.